aiRamo/clotho/README.md

 README.md for Clotho Application

- Install Android Studio for application creating
+ Install Android Studio for application creation

  Languages used: Java and Kotlin